Trump issues executive order pausing certain green cards for 60 days

 * * *

-Attorney Kenneth Ursua Reyes is President of the Philippine American Bar Association.
+Attorney Kenneth Ursua Reyes is a Certified Family Law Specialist.
+He was President of the Philippine American Bar Association.
 He is a member of both the Family law section and Immigration law section of the Los Angeles County Bar Association.
-He is a member of American Immigration Lawyers Association.
 He is a graduate of Southwestern University Law School in Los Angeles and California State University, San Bernardino School of Business Administration.
 He has extensive CPA experience prior to law practice.
-LAW OFFICES OF KENNETH REYES, APLC. is located at 3699 Wilshire Blvd., Suite 747, Los Angeles, CA, 90010.
+LAW OFFICES OF KENNETH REYES, P.C. is located at 3699 Wilshire Blvd., Suite 747, Los Angeles, CA, 90010.
 Tel.
-(213) 388-1611 or e-mail [email protected] Visit us in the web Kenreyeslaw.com
+(213) 388-1611 or e-mail [email protected] or visit our website at Kenreyeslaw.com